pfrankw/cronstic/README.md

 # How it works

 It's pretty simple.
 The crond is controlled by four variables:
-- `BACKUP_VOLUMES_CRON` - By specifying this variable cronstic identifies the containers that are the owners of the volumes under `/volumes`, stops them, performs the backup of `/volumes`, and re-starts the containers.
+- `BACKUP_VOLUMES_CRON` - By specifying this variable cronstic identifies the containers that are the owners of the volumes under `/volumes`, stops them, performs the backup of `/volumes`, and re-starts the containers. ⚠️ Warning: Do not modify the cronstic container's `hostname`.
+It is used to identify itself when stopping other containers.
+Use `RESTIC_HOST` instead. ⚠️
 - `BACKUP_CRON` - By specifying this variable cronstic calls `restic backup $BACKUP_ARGS` and the various `COMMANDS_*`.
 - `FORGET_CRON` - By specifing this variable cronstic calls `restic forget $FORGET_ARGS`.
 - `CHECK_CRON` - By specifing this variable cronstic calls `restic check $FORGET_ARGS`.